 - The tart cranberries are balanced deliciously by a sweet quick bread batter.

 - The crunchy pecans and orange zest contribute to the enticing flavors and textures in every bite.

 - This makes a perfect hostess gift for any event from Thanksgiving to New Year’s Day!

-I baked up a loaf of this classic cranberry pecan bread as I already knew that the hubby would never even take a bite and that his family would.
+So I baked up a loaf of this cranberry bread recipe as I already knew that the hubby would never even take a bite and that his family would.
 I used the cranberry loaf recipe on the back of the bag of Ocean Spray fresh cranberries and it was tasty.
 But I knew it could be improved upon by using butter instead of oil, buttermilk plus toasted pecans for the ultimate loaf.